husensofteng/ProteoWorks/Workshop1/README.md

   - Human, E.coli and Pfu protein databases (human_ecoli_pfu_target.fa) for
   - Decoy for the Human, Ecoli and Pfu databases (human_ecoli_pfu_decoy.fa)

-### Scripts for post-processing the search output files, if needed
+### Scripts for post-processing the search output files, if needed (to be done).
-  - output to percolator input (to be done)
+  - output to percolator input
+  - get MS quants for the identified PSMs
-  - collecting the comparison params (to be done)
+  - collecting the comparison params

 Recent Search Algorithms
 ----